IsaacA718/IsaacA718/README.md

 ## Hi there 👋

-📫 How to reach me - Isaacxenosv2@gmail.com or Arika013@umn.edu
+📫 How to reach me - Isaacxenosv2@gmail.com

 ⚡️ ITI Student at the UMN